 When the magnification and CCD target surface is determined, the imaging range is determined, and vice versa.

 Generally, when the above three points are specified, the working distance has also been determined within a specific range, which is determined by the optical imaging path.
-It should be noted that whether the working distance meets the actual requirements.
+It should be noted whether the working distance meets the actual requirements.
 When using the telecentric system for measurement, we suggest that the lens be selected first, and other mechanical structures should be designed according to its working distance.

 Range of the depth of field